tangrams/tangram-docs/pages/styles.md

-*This is the technical documentation for Tangram's styling system.
+*This is the technical documentation for Tangram's `styles` object.
 For a conceptual overview of the styling system, see the [Styles Overview](Styles-Overview.md).*

 ####`styles`
 The `styles` element is an optional top-level element in the [scene file](scene-file.md).
-It takes only one kind of element, the _style name_.
+It takes only one kind of element, a named _style object_.

 Styles defined under this element can be referenced by name inside a [draw](draw.md) group with the `style` parameter.
 ```yaml